 A Comprehensive Guide to Building a Block of Flats

-Initial Planning: Mapping Out Your Project
+Initial Planning: Outlining Your Vision

-Securing Finance for Your Project
+Securing Financial Backing for the Project

-The Building Phase and Marketing Your Flats
+The Building Phase and Marketing Your Apartments

 Conclusion